EU Licensed4.8/5

 Frequently Asked Questions

-Can I put betamethasone cream on my face?
+Can I use betamethasone on my child's eczema?

 Medically Reviewed